What Is a VPN? How It Works and Common Uses

 What is a VPN, and how does it work?
 How do you know if you should be using one, and is it worth paying to protect your privacy, or should you use a free one?
 In this article, we will discuss everything you need to know before you start using a VPN.

-Virtual private networks (VPNs) have a shady reputation due to their privacy benefits and their sketchy uses.
-Regardless, the best VPNs are incredibly safe, and they are standard tools that help you make the most of the web, all without doing anything illegal.
+Virtual private networks (VPNs) have a shady reputation due to their potential for and history of clandestine uses.
+However, VPNs can be used for a wide range of applications, most of which are legal and useful to your average internet enthusiast.
+The best VPNs are incredibly safe, and they are standard tools that help you make the most of the web, all without doing anything illegal.
 Installing a VPN is not difficult at all and works out of the box most of the time.

-Many people wouldn’t dream of using the internet without masking what they’re up to, especially with today’s profile harvesting, marketing techniques, and the sales of personal information.
-However, Russian President Vladimir Putin passed a law in 2016, making VPNs illegal in the country because they circumvent their censorship control on internet usage.
-The laws in other countries vary, and many are up and down with legislation on the topic.
+Many people wouldn’t dream of using the internet without masking what they’re up to, especially with today’s data harvesting, marketing techniques, and the sales of personal information.
+They are becoming increasingly popular with even casual internet users.

 At their most simple operation, VPNs allow you to hide your IP address (the code that uniquely identifies your web connection).
 VPNs protect your privacy, identity, and location by transferring your IP to a private network that connects to the internet via an encrypted tunnel.
 These connections commonly get used for public Internet access, such as Wi-Fi hotspots or even a router at a local restaurant.